Print

 4. September 2020 Online, Print, Reportage

 There is a hole in the Beirut apartment of the al-Khodr family where aluminium once hold windows and the balcony door.
 Their memories are destroyed and so is their trust in the state.
 A report about the daily life in Beirut one month after the explosion at the port , describing how helping each other became a neccesity in face of the negligence and absence of the government.
-Printed and published online by the daily newspaper taz.

 Fridays For Future in Lebanon